It’s not just the Russians anymore as Iranians and others turn up disinformation efforts ahead of 2020 vote

 “As part of our public archive of information operations, we have disclosed thousands of accounts and millions of Tweets originating in Iran that we have proactively removed,” said Yoel Roth, Twitter’s head of site integrity.
 “Every year is an election year on Twitter, and we will be applying all of our global learnings to protect and enhance conversations around the 2020 election.”

-The Iranian tactics differ somewhat from those of the Russians, who through the Internet Research Agency in St. Petersburg infiltrated the online conversations of a wide range of U.S. political groupings — immigration opponents, African Americans, veterans, evangelical Christians, environmentalists — with a range of messages, attuned to the way those communities already were speaking to each other on major online platforms.
+The Iranian tactics differ somewhat from those of the Russians, who through the Internet Research Agency in St. Petersburg infiltrated the online conversations of a wide range of U.S. political groupings — immigration opponents, African Americans, veterans, evangelical Christians, environmentalists — with messages attuned to the way those communities already were speaking to each other on major online platforms.

 The Iranian operations detected so far tend to lack that complexity, with messaging typically on a single side of an issue in line with government policy goals — countering Israel, for example — as opposed to multiple ones.